Frans Kaisiepo Airport: Postwar

 Postwar, the airfield complex became a major reclamation site for all types of surplus Allied aircraft.

 Mokmer Airfield is located to the west of Mokmer village on Biak, parallel to the coastline and the Yapen Strait and is the only one of the three currently used as an airport and is now called Frans Kaisiepo International Airport.
 Mokmer Airfield also became a major refueling point for airline flights from the United States to destinations in Indonesia, prior to non-stop cross Pacific flights.
 On 16 July 1957, KLM Flight 844 crashed into Cenderawasih Bay shortly after takeoff.
 58 out of 68 passengers on board the Lockheed 1049E Super Constellation propliner perished.

-Sorido Airfield has been disused since 1962 and is located to the northwest of Mokmer, and is clearly visible on aerial photography.
-After the war the airfield was used by the Dutch who had kept it as a military airfield, flying P2V Neptunes and later Hawker Hunters from the base until the withdrawal of Dutch forces in 1962.
+Boroku Airfield is located to the northwest of Mokmer, and is clearly visible on aerial photography.
+After the war the airfield was used by the Dutch who had kept it as a military airfield, flying P-2V Neptunes and later Hawker Hunters from the base until the withdrawal of Dutch forces in 1962.
+After the Dutch withdrawal, the airfield was used by the Indonesian Air Force.
+On 21 April 1969, Boroku Airfield was renamed to Manuhua Airfield.
+The aerial operation of the Manuhua Airfield was later moved to the current Frans Kaisiepo Airport.
+At least by 1992, the airfield was disused.

-Burokub Airfield is due west of Mokmer, along the beach.
+Sorido Airfield is due west of Mokmer, along the beach.
 Not used as an airfield after the American liberation, it became a Fifth Air Force Air Depot area; however, the old runways are evident in aerial photography.

 The government of Netherlands soon took over the airfield.
-After Proclamation of Indonesian Independence, commercial flights started to operate to and from Biak, using Burokub Airfield which had a 2,000 m runway.
+After Proclamation of Indonesian Independence, commercial flights started to operate to and from Biak, using Boroku Airfield which had a 2,000 m runway.
 Mokmer airfield wasn't in use that time and this continued into 1951.
-Because of a letter from Nieuw Guinea's governor (number 38/a.2/1935,dated 17 September 1953), Burokub Airfield was closed.
+Because of a letter from Nieuw Guinea's governor (number 38/a.2/1935,dated 17 September 1953), Boroku Airfield was closed.
 Since then, the government started to search for another airport site.
 The choice was then finalized to the former RAAF and Allied troop airbase, Mokmer Airfield.

 At first phase, the airport was revamped to accommodate piston airliners such as the Douglas DC-3.
 This phase was completed in 1954.

 With the advent of jet airliners such as the Boeing 707 and Douglas DC-8, the airport went through another modernization to start accommodating them.
 This modernization was completed in 1959.
-Sorido Airfield was closed to civilian traffic and is now used by the Indonesian Navy Air Force Division in Biak.
+Sorido Airfield was closed to civilian traffic and is now used by the Indonesian Navy's Naval Aviation in Biak.